-Dallas online schools offer degrees at every level.
-You can study online whether you're looking to start a career by getting an associate's or bachelor's degree, or you want to get an advanced degree, such as a master's or PhD in order to get ahead in your chosen profession.
-Dallas online schools also offer certificates in certain skills and specialized subjects, like rehabilitation studies.
+Dallas online schools offer degree programs at every level.
+You can study online whether you're looking to start a career by getting an associate or bachelor's degree, or you want to get an advanced degree, such as a master's or Ph.D. in order to get ahead in your chosen profession.
+Dallas online schools also offer certificates to those who have demonstrated certain skills and knowledge in specialized subjects, like rehabilitation studies.

 Dallas Degree Programs: What Are the Benefits?

-The Bureau of Labor Statistics (BLS) reports that unemployment in the Dallas area hovers around 4.4 percent.
+The Bureau of Labor Statistics (BLS) reports that unemployment in the Dallas area was only 4.1 percent in September 2016.
 If you currently have a job, but also want to further your education, going to school online allows you to do that.
 Since you can access the online classroom anywhere there is an Internet connection, you can keep your job and do your schoolwork whenever and wherever convenient for your schedule.
 You'll also save money on gas and expenses, such as campus parking fees.
 Earning your degree also increases your earning potential.
-Average yearly earnings for people with a bachelor's degree were $53,300 in 2009, well above Dallas's median income of $40,796 (Source: BLS).
+Average weekly earnings for people with a bachelor's degree were $1,137 in 2015, significantly higher than the $678 average weekly earnings for those with a high school diploma.

 Which Jobs in Dallas Can You Get After Earning Your Degree?

-Getting an online degree prepares you for a wide variety of jobs, including many jobs in the most robust sectors of the 2010 Dallas labor market, such as education and health services, professional and business services, and government.
-The following list of popular careers is accompanied by nationally indexed mean annual wages and the online degrees that can help qualify you for these careers:
+Getting an online degree prepares you for a wide variety of jobs, including many jobs in the most robust sectors of the 2016 Dallas labor market, such as education and health services, professional and business services, and government.
+The following list of popular careers is accompanied by the mean annual wages earned by Dallas workers in 2015 and the online degrees that can help qualify you for these careers:

-- Clinical Laboratory Technician: $40,750, associate's degree or certificate
+- Clinical Laboratory Technician: $64,490, associate degree or postsecondary certificate

-Human Resources Manager/Specialist: $114,140, bachelor's degree in human resources, labor relations, business or liberal arts
+- Human Resources Manager/Specialist: $129,980, bachelor's degree in human resources, labor relations, business management

-Public Health Social Worker: $53,590, bachelor's degree in social work, psychology or sociology
+- Health Care Social Worker: $59,100, bachelor's degree in social work, psychology or sociology

 Dallas online schools stand ready to help you get your career on track.
 Get training for one of these growing careers and start working toward your future.